-- Ordinary Share Capital (gross of own shares); - Share premium capital related to ordinary share capital and Initial funds; - Reconciliation reserve; and - Other own fund items approved by the supervisory authority as basic own funds and members' contributions.
+- Ordinary Share Capital (gross of own shares); - Share premium account related to ordinary share capital; - Reconciliation reserve; and - Other own fund items approved by the supervisory authority as basic own funds not specified above.

 The QRT output template has been agreed to the Financial Statements, Solvency II balance sheet and/or applicable back up actuarial schedules.